IhsalRiyas/amfoss-tasks/task-01/readme.md

 7.git push origin main: congralutions, you have know officially 'pushed' or edited your github contents successfully. the whole origin main means you pushed it into your main branch.

-I think that's it?
-I can't remember but I think these were all the commands I used to complete the first task.
-I felt amazing cause it only took me a week. then I heard some people did it in 30 min.
-I donnot think there are enough words in the english dictionary to encapsulate my feeling of despair. but it shouldn't matter.
-I'll just be better in the next task . . .